crc-org/crc/.github/ISSUE_TEMPLATE/custom.md

 ### Logs

-You can start crc with `crc start --log-level debug` to collect logs.
+You can start crc with `crc start --loglevel debug` to collect logs.
 Please consider posting this on http://gist.github.com/ and post the link in the issue.